ksd-mx/speech-analyzer/README.md

    - Consider using a smaller model for faster results
    - Check system resource usage during processing

-4. **Redis Connection Issues**:
+4. **Queue Connection Issues**:
+   - For MQTT: Verify the MQTT broker is running: `docker-compose logs mosquitto`
-   - Verify Redis is running: `docker-compose logs redis`
+   - For Redis: Verify Redis is running: `docker-compose logs redis`
-   - Check the Redis connection URL
+   - Check connection parameters in environment variables

 ## License